lnxjedi/ansible-role-gopherbot/README.md

 Requirements
 ------------

-To avoid complex configuration around the service account user, your playbook should include a role for creating the user and group that will be used by **Gopherbot**.
+To avoid complex configuration around the service account user, your playbook should include a role or plays for creating the user and group that will be used by **Gopherbot**.

 Advanced Example Playbook
 -------------------------